pvcnt/accio/docs/docs/creating-workflows.md

 Operators are a system-level blocks: they need to be implemented by developers, who define their interface (i.e., their inputs and outputs).
 You cannot add a new operator without coding it.

-:sunglasses: If you are a developper and want to create a custom operator, [there is a guide for that](../contribute/custom-operator.html)!
+If you are a developer and want to create a custom operator, [there is a guide for that](../contribute/custom-operator.html)!
 {: .note}

 Fortunately, workflows can be defined by non-programmers thanks to the workflow definition language, which is based on [JSON](https://en.wikipedia.org/wiki/JSON).